Freshwater Fish Species

 Tiger muskie

-By clicking on the images and links above, you will be taken to a page offering more information about the selected fish.
+By clicking on the images and links above, you will be taken to a page offering more information about each selected fish.
 Find details about the life cycle, plus tips on how to locate and catch them.
-Each page also provides links to state pages with a list of lakes where each can be found.
+Each page also provides links to state pages with a list of lakes where each species can be found.